 Local authorities have an important to play in tackling domestic abuse, both in commissioning and providing vital services.
-Core local authority services all handle situations of domestic and sexual violence on a daily basis and are key partners in the multi-agency approaches to tackling domestic and sexual violence.
-These can include:
+Core local authority services all handle situations of domestic abuse and sexual violence on a daily basis and are key partners in the multi-agency approaches to tackling domestic abuse and sexual violence.
+These services can include:

 - Children or Adult social care teams

 - Community Safety Teams

 - ASB teams

 Local authorities participate in and co-ordinate MARACs (Multiagency Risk Assessment Conferences), where partner agency come together to safeguard individuals in high risk cases of domestic abuse.

 Local authorities in London deliver specialist VAWG services either through commissioning or delivering services in house.
 This support includes:

 - Community Based Support Services, including Independent Domestic Abuse Advisers working in a range of settings